Student Assessment Layout #

 At the top, you’ll find identifying information for the student being assessed, including their first and last name, the educator or assessor’s name, date, class, school, and district.

 Read each competency and select a bubble from Strongly Disagree to Strongly Agree for each statement.
 On the far right of each statement is an information icon.
-The information icon provides a detailed rubric to assist you in assessing the statement, “Student can communicate their emotions.”
+The information icon provides a detailed rubric to assist you in assessing each statement.
 It offers clear descriptors for each response option, from Strongly Disagree to Strongly Agree, outlining specific behaviors and abilities associated with each rating level.
-This ensures a consistent and objective evaluation of a student’s emotional communication skills, allowing you to make informed assessments that guide targeted support and intervention.

 Survey Actions #